Load audio data

 region_3 = region_1 + region_2

-Particularly useful if you want to join regions returned by split():
+This is particularly useful when you want to join regions returned by the split() function:

 import auditok